(P)reheating and gravitational waves in $\alpha$-attractor models: Numerical lattice simulations

 So far, we have discussed the dynamics of geometrical destabilization at the end of inflation, taking as examples models with $n=1$ and $n=1.5$.
 Now we shall also address models with $n=2$ and $n=3$, in part to study the parameter dependence of that phenomenon.
-In the figure~\ref{fig:n=2,3_plot_barotropic}, we show the evolution of the barotropic parameter for models with $n=2$ and $n=3$.
-Comparing these plots with those in the figure~\ref{fig:n=1,1.5_plot_barotropic}, we see that decreasing the value of $\alpha$ parameter decreases the number of e-folds needed for a prospective transition to radiation-domination era.
+In figure~\ref{fig:n=2,3_plot_barotropic}, we show the evolution of the barotropic parameter for models with $n=2$ and $n=3$.
+Comparing these plots with those in figure~\ref{fig:n=1,1.5_plot_barotropic}, we see that decreasing the value of $\alpha$ parameter decreases the number of e-folds needed for a prospective transition to radiation-domination era.
 With the notable exception of the case $n=1$, $\alpha=10^{-3}$, this number of e-folds is smaller than $1$ for $\alpha \le 10^{-3}$; thus we are corroborating our claim from \cite{Krajewski:2018moi} that for small values of $\alpha\le 10^{-3}$, reheating in two-field T-models is practically instantaneous.
 The duration of reheating decreases with increasing value of $n$.
 In all cases, a shorter transition time is associated with a decreasing number of oscillations of background inflaton field needed to transfer energy to fluctuations.\footnote{The number of oscillations of the inflaton can be directly counted from zeros of potential energy density in figures \ref{fig:n=1,1.5_plot_energy} and \ref{fig:n=2,3_plot_energy}.
 However, each oscillation before the transition is associated with the oscillation of barotropic parameter $w$.} These observations are in agreement with predictions of approximate analysis of ref. \cite{Iarygina:2018kee}.
-This apparent concordance hints at a certain subtlety: in our simulations we can see the onset of nolinear backreaction, which, in particular, leads to excitations of the inflaton modes through rescattering and is vital for the evolution of the barotropic parameter.
-Our numerical simulations indicate, therefore, that the asymptotic value $w=1/3$, characteristic of radiation, can be attained right after our simulated period, which could not be reliably foreseen from approximate, linear analyses.
+This apparent concordance hints at a certain subtlety: in our simulations we can see the onset of nonlinear backreaction, which, in particular, leads to excitations of the inflaton modes through rescattering and is vital for the evolution of the barotropic parameter.
+The oscillations of~$w$ have a reduced amplitude towards the end of our simulation, which indicates that~$w$ settles at some values.
+Unfortunately, the resolution of our simulations is insufficient to determine whether the asymptotic value is $w=1/3$, characteristic of radiation.
+We would like to stress that such tendency could not be reliably foreseen from approximate, linear analyses.